 Proprietary funds are used to report the functions presented as business-type activities in the government-wide financial statements, only in more detail.
 The City maintains one type of proprietary fund - enterprise funds.
 The City uses enterprise funds to account for water and sewer operations.
 The proprietary fund financial statements provide separate information for the Water Fund and Sewer Fund.
-Combined with the Water Fund for the Proprietary Statements on pages 20-22 is one budgetary fund, the Water Capital Improvement Fund.
-Included in the Sewer Fund are two budgetary funds, the Sewer Capital Improvement Fund and the Sewer Debt Fund.
 These statements and schedules demonstrate compliance with the City's adopted and final revised budget.